irods-contrib/irods_tools_lustre/README.md

 The connector and plugin must be built on a server that has iRODS installed.
 Refer to [iRODS Docs](https://docs.irods.org/) for instructions on installing iRODS.
 In addition the irods-dev (DEB) or irods-devel (RPM) package needs to be installed.

-It is not required that iRODS be configured or running on the build server but the irods-server and an iRODS database plugin package is required to be installed.
+It is not required that iRODS be configured or running on the build server but the irods-server and an iRODS database plugin package are required to be installed.

 1. Build and install zeromq.